emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 This draft replaces the drafts [rfc6988bis-green] and [green-bof-reqs] and groups requirements from the documents of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
 The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.

 Requirements are named and grouped in tables and are set with individual priority (to be) determined by the GREEN WG consensus.

+Section 2 groups the 'core' use cases.
+Several of them might not be relevant for the current charter.

+Section 3 recalls a set of requirements established after the BoF in [charter-refinement].

-Section 5 recalls [rfc6988bis-green] requirements.
-They will be grouped in tables too.
+Section 4 recalls [rfc6988bis-green] requirements wich may fit to the GREEN WG.
+They still have to be grouped in tables and set with individual priorities.

+Section 5 recalls the raw framework discussed durin the BoF.

 Requirements are segmented into three core functions: discovery, monitoring, and control.
 Discovery functions involve identifying energy-managed networks, devices, and their components, as well as discovering the inventory of power components capabilities, optimization control capabilities, and nominal condition use.
 Monitoring functions encompass tracking power states, power attributes, energy consumption, network performance, and energy efficiency metrics.
 Control functions include managing energy-saving and optimization functions and the power states of energy-managed devices and their components.